1. SPOT Global Sat Phone – Black

 3. Dynafit TLT6-P boot (Evolution, the latest species.)

 4. Garmin GPS radio.
 (Smartphones are nearly there for backcountry GPS, but we still like the stand-alone units when the going gets rough.
 We also like FRS radios, so why not combine both items in one unit?
 You can get a more expensive model with a camera in it, but really?
 Touch screen might be iffy for extreme conditions, test and return if you don’t like it.)

 5. Dynafit Beast ski binding package (Not for everyone, but could be the only ski binding you need both on and off the resort.
 Availability will be limited this year, but if the binding does well in consumer testing look for better supply next season.)

-6. Petzl Nao Headlamp (Let’s see: Programable, USB charging, works on AAA batteries if necessary…)
+6. Petzl Headlamp.
+Some models are programable, USB charging, work on AAA batteries if necessary.